dwsmart32/dwsmart32.github.io/_projects/1_project.md

 - The research aims to develop technology for automatically highlighting the text being read, based on voice recognition, to improve engagement and literacy skills in children.

 ##### **Technologies**
-- Speech-to-Text(STT) model was trained and used to detect time per words recognize the audio content of the audiobook.
+- Speech-to-Text(STT) model was utilized to detect time per words.
-- Deep learning-based Optical-Character-Recognition (OCR) technology was trained and utilized to detect text areas(bounding boxes) and characters(texts) from the audiobook video pages.
+- Optical-Character-Recognition (OCR) model was also trained and utilized to detect text areas(bounding boxes) and characters(texts) from the audiobook video pages.
 - The research primarily integrated these two technologies to connect audio recognition with visual text display.

 ##### **Visualizing**
-- Dynmaic programming algorithm is utilized to match the result of OCR model and STT model.
-Lastly, XML file is created for displaying the visual effects.
+- Needleman-Wunsch algorithm is adopted to match the result of OCR model and STT model.
-- Visualizing tool is provided by Woongjin ThinkBig to check the result of the algorithm.
+- Visualizing tool is provided by Woongjin to check the result of the algorithm.

 <div class="row justify-content-center">